kolotyluk/loom-lab/README.md

 If you want to contribute, I will discuss this later...

+Finally, while this laboratory is based on Project Loom, my expectation is that anything you can do via Loom Virtual Threads, you can **semantically** do using conventional Platform Threads, but because Virtual Threads are more efficient, you can use ***many*** more of them than you would ever consider with Platform Threads, and thereby adopt new programming styles that were not pragmatic before. *The bottom line is, that with Platform Threads, you cannot **pragmatically** do the same things you can with Virtual Threads.*

 # Getting Started

 This is the part I hate the most in learning anything new as too often on-boarding is unnecessarily